abn3500/rpsl-parser/docs/rpsl-support.md

 ```

 ### rpsl4j behavior ###
-Parsing route objects into `BGPRpslRoute` instances is the first thing `BGPRpslDocument` when constructed.
+Parsing route objects into `BGPRpslRoute` instances is the first thing `BGPRpslDocument` does when constructed.
 This is because they are required for the construction and resolution of `route-set` objects.
 Based on their `origin`, `member` of and `mnt-by` values, they are "cached" in different maps for lookup by set objects.
 Withdrawn routes are dropped.